illinois-or-research-analytics/cluster-statistics/README.md

 - `cpm_score`: sum of CPM scores
 - `mincuts_{min,q1,med,q3,max}`: these 5 separate values contain a distribution of mincut sizes
 - `mincuts_{min,q1,med,q3,max}_normalized`: same by normalized by $log_{10}n$ where $n$ is per cluster
+- `node_coverage`: The percent of the network's nodes included in the clustering
+- `node_coverage_no_singletons`: The percent of the network's nodes included in the clustering when clusters with only one node aren't considered
+- `node_coverage_gr10`: The percent of the network's nodes included in the clustering when only clusters of size greater of than 10 nodes are considered
 ### `batch.sh`
 `batch.sh` will first run `stats.py` on each clustering in the batch, and then run `batch_stats.py` on the group of outputs.
 This means we will have as many `stats.py` outputs as there are lines in `config.tsv`, and we will also have a table of summary statistics that are indexed by the clustering file name, having the following columns:
 - `network`: the entire network being clustered (will repeat)